 Cannabis may be consumed in a variety of ways:

-You are welcome to review the information provided and encouraged to reach out to Professional Intervention Resources for a complimentary, caring, and confidential consultation at 305-467-8666.
+You are welcome to review the information provided and encouraged to call now for a complimentary and confidential consultation at 305-467-8666.